-170 215(2)(1) Over a 00 day period: Oncology This criterion requires the chility of a cortified 170.315(e)(1) View, download, and transmit to 3rd party Over a 90-day period: Number of views of health information by a patient or authorized representative Number of downloads of health information by a patient or authorized representative Number of transmissions of health information by a patient or authorized representative, whether by using unencrypted email or encrypted methods.
-Oncology This criterion requires the ability of a certified Health IT module to provide patients access to a patient portal with the ability to view, download, and send their health care records to other providers via encrypted or unencrypted transmission methods in CCDA format.
-We intend to record the frequency that patients are viewing, downloading, and transmitting their records from the portal using the certified capabilities to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
-Our expectation is there will be moderate utilization by patients for view and lower utilization for download and transmit with a high success rate for all certified capabilities.
 170.315(h)(1) Direct Project Number of Direct Messages sent Number of Delivery Notifications received Number of Direct Messages received Oncology This criterion requires the ability of a certified Health IT module to record the frequency that direct messages are sent and received by providers, along with how often MDNs are sent and received.
 Since not all systems respond with MDNs, we cannot reliably use that metric to define success.
 Furthermore, it is not feasible to obtain copies of Direct Messages from "outside" developers or providers who have no incentive to participate in this exercise.
 Therefore, we intend to demonstrate the required certified capabilities by demonstrating how often Direct Messages are exchanged with other systems to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
 Our expectation is there will be moderate utilization by providers with a high success rate.
-170.315(g)(7) Application access - patient selection Number of requests for a patient ID or token Number of requests that provided sufficient information to provide a valid response Number of follow-up requests made using the provided patient ID or token This criterion requires the certified Health IT module to provide an API and supporting documentation that enable external applications to request a unique patient identifier from the certified Health IT module that can be used to request additional patient data.
+Relied Upon Software: EMR Direct version 2017, h1 170.315(g)(7) Application access - patient selection Number of requests for a patient ID or token Number of requests that provided sufficient information to provide a valid response Number of follow-up requests made using the provided patient ID or token This criterion requires the certified Health IT module to provide an API and supporting documentation that enable external applications to request a unique patient identifier from the certified Health IT module that can be used to request additional patient data.
 We intend to record the frequency that patient ID requests are received by providers via API to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
 Our expectation is there will be zero adoption of this certified capability by our users, so we have added interactive testing methodology for these capabilities to the test plan below to demonstrate the feature is available and functions as expected should any users elect to begin using this feature.